Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

     }
 }
 ```
-If the function returns `false`, QMK will stop processing the key event.
+If the function returns `false`, QMK stops further processing, preventing the One Shot on Steroids behavior from being applied.

 &nbsp;</br>
 ## Functions